“I want in”, he says, with a smile stretching from ear-to-toe, so smug that it makes me want to launch a bowl of warm piss towards his face.

 The landlord cannot even attempt to enter the property because that could be deemed as harassment, as would sending aggressive text messages (which is something we would all, of course, naturally want to do e.g. “get the hell out of my property, you freeloading, dippy bastard, or I’ll put your head into a meat grinder and feed you to the crows”).

 The reality is, you’ll have the urge to smash the door down with a sledgehammer, threaten to burn the living shit out of your tenant with a blow torch unless he/she moves out immediately, and then change the locks.
 Unfortunately, unless you want to get severely prosecuted, that fantasy will forever remain in the spank-bank.

 That’s just one example.
 The sad reality of how long landlords have to wait for justice to prevail makes me want to puke my guts out.
-To make matters worse, tenants falling into rent arrears and dragging their heals is incredibly common, it happens on a daily basis.
+To make matters worse, tenants falling into rent arrears and dragging their heels is incredibly common, it happens on a daily basis.

 The collective group of assholes that designed and approved such injustice deserves the Ray Rice treatment.
 Did you all read about that?
 Oh man, that shit was messed up.
 Ray is a professional American football player who punched his fiancée square in the face, knocking her out cold while they were in a lift.
 It was all caught on camera.
 He then dragged her lifeless corpse out of the lift and… actually I don’t know what happened next.
 I guess she woke up and went home.
 But punching these assholes in the face by a team of professional American footballers seems appropriate, innit?

 7) Something will go wrong